 Minor in Occupational Science

-The division offers a minor in the dynamic discipline of occupational science.
+The division offers a minor in the discipline of occupational science.
 It is one of a select few programs in the world that offers undergraduates the opportunity to explore the fields of occupational science and occupational therapy.

 |OT 250||Introduction to Occupational Science and Occupational Therapy||4|